-Are veggie haters born, or made?
+Are veggie haters born or made?
 The answer seems to be both.
 Some of us have negative veggie experiences from our childhood that come back to haunt us as adults.
 Maybe you were forced to eat vegetables, or had to plow through a stack of green beans to get to dessert.
-Maybe you were served overcooked, mushy vegetables. ”If veggies are only served in ways that don’t match your personal flavor preferences, they won’t seem exciting,” explains Karen Collins, MS, RD, nutrition advisor for the American Institute for Cancer Research.
+Maybe you were served overcooked, mushy vegetables.
+“If veggies are only served in ways that don’t match your personal flavor preferences, they won’t seem exciting,” explains Karen Collins, MS, RD, nutrition adviser for the American Institute for Cancer Research.
 So if you love spicy food, you won’t like veggies served plain; or if you love simple, earthy flavors, veggies covered with a rich sauce won’t be appealing.

 Deep frying or adding butter and cheese make everything taste so good.
 The real challenge is how to make vegetables taste good without it, if you are trying to make your meals more healthy.
-Cooking vegetables with the right herbs can make a difference, such as oregano, basil, parsley, thyme, rosemary, chervil, tarragon, coriander, dill, and garlic.
+Cooking vegetables with the right herbs can make a difference, such as oregano, basil, parsley, thyme, rosemary, tarragon, coriander, dill and garlic.
 Adding chopped nuts to vegetable dishes is another way to bring more flavor and nutrition into the meal.
 Using cooking techniques other than boiling in water, such as roasting and grilling, are ways to improve the taste of vegetables without adding a lot of fat.

 The recipes below are ones I have made, adjusting ingredients, cooking techniques and utilizing Italian flavors to make these dishes just right.
 These are vegetable side dishes that my family likes and enjoys at our family dinners.